auth0/Auth0.swift/README.md

 #### Retrieve stored credentials

-Credentials will automatically be renewed (if expired) using the [Refresh Token](https://auth0.com/docs/security/tokens/refresh-tokens). **This method is thread-safe.**
+The credentials will be automatically renewed (if expired) using the [Refresh Token](https://auth0.com/docs/security/tokens/refresh-tokens). **This method is thread-safe.**

-> 💡 You need to request the `offline_access` [scope](https://auth0.com/docs/configure/apis/scopes) when logging in to get a Refresh Token from Auth0.

 ```swift
 credentialsManager.credentials { result in